-Before and upon completion of this offering, we will have 31,771,584 shares of common stock issued and outstanding (giving effect to the Stock Dividend).
-Of the outstanding shares of common stock, all of the 6,718,729 shares sold in this offering (or 7,726,538 shares if the underwriters exercise in full their option to purchase additional shares) will be freely transferable as the common stock are bank securities and, therefore, are exempt from registration requirements of the federal securities laws pursuant to Section 3(a)(2) of the Securities Act.
-Subject in certain cases to lock-up agreements with respect to our directors, officers and certain stockholders that restrict their ability, with certain exceptions, to transfer shares of our common stock held by them for a period of 180 days after the date of the underwriting agreement, as described under "Underwriting-Lock-up Agreements," shares of our common stock outstanding following this offering may be sold into the market over time.
-Subject to certain exceptions, approximately 9,940,434 shares of our common stock will become eligible for sale upon expiration of the 180-day lock-up period (which excludes the Workers United Related Parties' (as defined below) shares that will be subject to sales restrictions in accordance with Rule 144 after the expiration of its applicable one-year lock-up period, see Certain Relationships and Related Party Transactions-Arrangements with Workers United.)
-In addition, stockholders owning an anticipated aggregate 21,298,975 shares of our common stock following the completion of this offering (or 20,291,165 shares if the underwriters exercise in full their option to purchase additional shares) will remain entitled, under existing registration rights agreements, to require us to register those shares for public sale.
+Before and upon completion of this offering, we will have 31,771,585 shares of common stock issued and outstanding.
+Of the outstanding shares of common stock, all of the 2,000,000 shares sold in this offering (or 2,300,000 shares if the underwriters exercise in full their option to purchase additional shares) will be freely transferable as the common stock are bank securities and, therefore, are exempt from registration requirements of the federal securities laws pursuant to Section 3(a)(2) of the Securities Act.
+Subject in certain cases to lock-up agreements entered into in connection with our initial public offering and this offering with respect to our directors, officers and certain stockholders that restrict their ability, with certain exceptions, to transfer shares of our common stock held by them until February 4, 2019 and, in some cases, until 90 days following this offering, as described under "Underwriting-Lock-up Agreements," shares of our common stock outstanding following this offering may be sold into the market over time.
+Subject to certain exceptions, approximately 5,536,935 shares of our common stock will become eligible for sale on February 4, 2019 and 1,862,222 shares will become eligible for sale 90 days after this offering (which excludes the Workers United Related Parties' (as defined below) shares that will be subject to sales restrictions in accordance with Rule 144 after the expiration of its applicable one-year lock-up period, see Certain Relationships and Related Party Transactions-Arrangements with Workers United).
+In addition, stockholders owning an anticipated aggregate 5,597,562 shares of our common stock following the completion of this offering (or 5,297,562 shares if the underwriters exercise in full their option to purchase additional shares) will remain entitled, under existing registration rights agreements, to require us to register those shares for public sale.
 Accordingly, the market price of our common stock could be adversely affected by actual or anticipated sales of a significant number of shares of our common stock in the future.